 - Letting an option expire is when an options contract reaches its expiration date without being exercised, and is possible if you purchase or sell a call or put.

 - Rolling out an option involves closing out an option that is about to expire and simultaneously purchasing a similar trade with a later expiration date.

 - Assignment can happen if you sell an option—meaning you might have to receive or deliver shares of the underlying stock.

 Chart a path to trading options successfully

-If you want to put yourself in the driver’s seat, consider making use of all the resources that are at your disposal.
-“For some people, options may just be too complicated,” Burgoyne notes.
-“However, there are many tools and resources that can help you understand options.”
-For instance, at Fidelity.com you can consider exploring Fidelity’s Learning Center and the options strategy guide, options research page, and also Fidelity Viewpoints options content.
+If you want to put yourself in the driver's seat, consider making use of all the resources that are at your disposal.
+"For some people, options appear too complicated," Burgoyne notes.
+"However, there are many tools and resources that can help you research options."
+On Fidelity.com you can consider exploring Fidelity's Learning Center and the options strategy guide, options research page, and also Fidelity Viewpoints options content.

 Fidelity Brokerage Services LLC, Member NYSE, SIPC, 900 Salem Street, Smithfield, RI 02917